Rock & Roll Band

-History
+Background

-"Rock & Roll Band" is the song that Paul Ahern played for Charlie McKenzie to interest him in the yet unnamed band that was to become Boston.
+Scholz had begun writing "Rock & Roll Band" in the early 1970s.
+It was one of many songs Scholz worked on in his basement in 1974 and 1975 before Boston got its record contract, five of which eventually appeared on the Boston album.
+The "Rock & Roll Band" demo was finished in 1974, along with three of the six.
+The song was played by Paul Ahern for Charlie McKenzie to interest him in the yet unnamed band that was to become Boston.
 Shortly after, Ahern and McKenzie signed on as the band's managers.